TriliumNext/Docs/Wiki/sorting.md

 # Sorting Notes

 You can sort notes by right-clicking the parent note in the note tree and selecting Advanced -> Sort notes by ...
+This will sort existing notes, but will not automatically sort future notes added to this parent note

 ## Automatic/Permanent Sorting